ChinmayAgarwal3/indigo/_posts/2019-04-28-human-society-purpose-blog.markdown

 People are capable of extreme transformation, however evil is compulsive behaviour, they cannot be transformed and must be killed and destroyed for greater good.
 Blood must be taken on your hands because you are the ones who can take it.

-Be a good sociopath, like Sherlock Holmes, have cognitive empathy, know and understand others and be generous and help them.
+Choose to be a "good" sociopath, like Sherlock Holmes, have cognitive empathy, know and understand others and be generous and help them.
 When you have so, you can also judge the true nature of others and their malevolence.
 Create certain tests to judge a person’s character, maturity, empathy and motives.

 Complete this with Bhagwat Gita as moral guidelines, Shiv sutras as spiritual guidance and Yoga Sutras as self discipline and kriya yoga burden guidance.

-This is your social-perspective of this world based on evolutionary-biology, multi religious value systems, psychology.
+This is should be your social-perspective of this world based on evolutionary-biology, multi religious value systems, psychology.
 This is your core, with conviction and wisdom, clarity and understanding.

-### **Responsibility**

-I take full responsibility of my Self, all other intellectual facalties, my body and health and my image as Chinmay Agarwal.
-I promise to treat them like my best friends, however they will also be sacrificed at times, especially when going over the edge and releasing tamas( doing purushartha )

-next comes my family and women

-then comes my company, my subjects, my board

-and onward it grows

-I will become the ideal, the shining gold standard. find perfection in the being, be articulate in speech, meet all requirements of yoga vashishtha, be a true warrior, a true king, a true servant and a true devotee.

-what are my responsibilities? what is my potential and to what level of social responsibility can i take?

-when i ask myself this. i feel that i can be a national titan like tata,birla or ambani. shaping the best decisions for the country. bringing prosperity to this nation and supporting awareness camps, maybe even changing the education system for the better.

-now this is what i think, maybe gurudev has bigger or smaller plans for me. for which i must prepare. see to it what preparations need to be made and how to do them. skills resources luck timing etc etc. be reborn anew like a phoenix, be the ideal, be the judgement, attain perfection in the being, not in words or actions.

-i want to create an impact but i also want to live, keeping business in balance is a must, let this be the limiit to which i set myself and the goal towards which i work.

-what changes do i make? i want to rebuild character in the generation, i want to solve parenting, create awareness, elevate people in social heirarchy, promote and adopt modern technologies, fund research and stop the brain drain. permit flow of wealth from the ultra rich to the poor and back to the rich, healthier work culture, socialistic communities.

----

-Tricke down economics is a lie

-Deep down we believe in a meritocracy, we’ve been taught to believe that we live in a meritocracy and that billionaires and minimum wage workers all deserve what they get.
-We’ve [conflated luck and talent](https://section4.lt.acemlna.com/Prod/link-tracker?redirectUrl=aHR0cHMlM0ElMkYlMkZ3d3cucHJvZmdhbGxvd2F5LmNvbSUyRnRoaXJkLWJhc2U=&a=224126003&account=section4%2Eactivehosted%2Ecom&email=QmSfB9RfU1IumvoPGMz1Sbh4L92yuQjo58m1Zg%2Frcp8uJhVbS1Gzr62W2gv8lmSb&s=57170582e63f5d6b09d8157ce0171a78&i=1170A1301A2A29987), and it’s had a disastrous outcome — a lack of empathy.
-We proffer admiration, affection, and a sense of awe to people who aggregate wealth.
-But that affection is often misplaced, as wealth can lead to greed and a lack of empathy.